-The procedures and measures outlined below are reported for acute care hospitals that typically perform these procedures on adults ages 18 years and older.1 In addition to the measures listed below, the total number of cases (after exclusions) is reported.
+The procedures and measures outlined below are reported for acute care hospitals that typically perform these procedures on adults ages 18 years and older.
+In addition to the measures listed below, the total number of cases (after exclusions) is reported.

-The following measures are reported for the Coronary Artery Bypass Graft (CABG)2 and Percutaneous Coronary Intervention (PCI) for a Heart Attack procedure groups when a hospital has five or more cases:
+The following measures are reported for the Coronary Artery Bypass Graft (CABG), Percutaneous Coronary Intervention (PCI) for a Heart Attack, Percutaneous Coronary Intervention (PCI) without a Heart Attack, Surgical Aortic Valve Replacement (SAVR) and Surgical Aortic Valve Replacement (SAVR) with Coronary Artery Bypass Graft (CABG) procedure groups when a hospital has five or more cases: